Bringing transparency, accountability, and your voice to the DNC.

 The Democratic National Committee (DNC) is responsible for governing the Democratic Party, organizing the presidential nominating convention, and promoting the Party Platform.
 There are only 20 elected DNC members from California.

-The Executive Board of the California Democratic Party consists of more than 300 Democratic leaders from around the state.
+The Executive Board of the California Democratic Party consists of 370 Democratic Party leaders from around the state.